Eliza Schneider: Music and voiceover work

-When explaining about her dialect and musical interest she said; "You know how they talk about a photographic memory?
+When explaining about her dialect and musical interest she said: "You know how they talk about a photographic memory?
 That’s not actually how my mind works.
 It’s aural.
 I remember what I hear...when I try to do a piece onstage, I hear the next words [they actually said].
 I hear the rest of the monologue.
 It takes every bit of strength and intellect that I have to control that."
-In a 2013 interview she explained that "to me, music, voice, voices of the people, play writing, dialect, language, violin – it all springs from the same well of fascination with sound."
+In a 2013 interview, she explained that "to me, music, voice, voices of the people, play writing, dialect, language, violin – it all springs from the same well of fascination with sound."

-After Mary Kay Bergman, the voice of many South Park characters, died, a friend of Schneider's asked her to contact her agent to arrange an audition.
-Schneider and Mona Marshall were hired as the lead female voice actors.
-This was a position she held until 2003, when she left over the show's producers' refusal to extend her a union contract.
-She was replaced by April Stewart.
-During this time Schneider was part of Honey Pig, an all-female country and western trio.
+Schneider also provided voice acting on the popular animated comedy South Park.
+Alongside Mona Marshall, she replaced Mary Kay Bergman in many roles following her death by suicide.
+In 2003, while Marshall continued to provide voices, Schneider left over the show's producers' refusal to extend her a union contract.
+She was replaced by April Stewart in 2004.
+During this time, Schneider was part of Honey Pig, an all-female country music trio.

-Accident and family life
+Personal life

-In 2006, Schneider was involved in a car accident, resulting in a head injury and a broken hand.

 Schneider and her partner, Roger Ray, have a son named Raiden Daniel.
 Schneider is working as a violin instructor for her son and other children.

-In 2012, she joined the cast of Spider Baby the Musical for a San Diego performance, playing the role of Emily Howe.
+In 2012, Schneider joined the cast of Spider Baby the Musical for a San Diego performance, playing the role of Emily Howe.